Mobile Legends: Bang Bang Mid Season Cup: 2022

 MPL Indonesia Season 9 champions RRQ Hoshi won over MPL Philippines Season 9 champions RSG Philippines in the upper-bracket finals to deliver Indonesia's first grand finals appearance in three years.
-RSG Philippines would win 3-2 against Season 9 runner-up Smart Omega and defending Finals MVP Pillas.
-RSG Philippines would sweep RRQ Hoshi 4-0 to win the Philippines third and, as of 2025, last MSC title.
+RSG Philippines won 3-2 against Season 9 runner-up Smart Omega and defending Finals MVP Pillas.
+RSG Philippines swept RRQ Hoshi 4-0 to win the Philippines' third and, as of 2025, last MSC title.
 Emman "EMMAN" Sangco was named Finals MVP.

 2023

 The seventh and final iteration of MSC as the Southeast Asian Cup was held from 10–18 June 2023 in AEON Mall Mean Chey in Phnom Penh, Cambodia, the first tournament held outside of the Maphilindo sphere.
-MSC 2023 showcased the first international participation of teams from the Middle East and North African region (MENA), North America (NA), and Turkey with Team Occupy, Outplay and Fire Flux Impunity representing their regions, respectively.
-Similar to MSC 2022, the group stage format was adopted however, MSC 2023 would return the single-elimination playoff bracket for the first time since MSC 2018.
+MSC 2023 showcased the first international participation of teams from the Middle East and North African region (MENA), North America (NA), and Turkey, with Team Occupy, Outplay and Fire Flux Impunity representing their regions, respectively.
+Similar to MSC 2022, the group stage format was adopted; however, MSC 2023 returned the single-elimination playoff bracket for the first time since MSC 2018.